Post

 TL;DR

-• Standard form of second-order linear differential equations: $y^{\prime\prime} + p(x)y^{\prime} + q(x)y = r(x)$
+• Standard form of a second-order linear ODE: $y^{\prime\prime} + p(x)y^{\prime} + q(x)y = r(x)$

-• Coefficients: functions $p$, $q$
+• Coefficients: Functions $p$, $q$

 • Input: $r(x)$